Changissnz/nu_merchant_principal/README.md

-**PROHIB1:** Table detailing the prohibition rules declared by each of the connected units to "alliance" factor $F$ (see diagram MCAF1).
+**PROHIB1:** Table detailing the prohibition rules declared by each of the connected units to "alliance" factor $F$ (see diagram MCAF1), with respect to $F$'s task $T_3$.
+Refer to the table DEM1 for the specific starting demand values of connected units for $T_3$.
 The row-wise (first column) units show the source of the rule and column-wise (first row) units show the subject of the rule.
 The rules of $S_0$ and $S_3$ onto $S_4$ are relativistic threshold, and the remaining rules are hard thresholds.

 A weighted solution that encompasses all three of these pathways, meaning a procedure that assigns scales of